 There are reasons why it is important to accompany your request with a 3D CAD file;

 How to prepare the technical drawings for CNC Precision Machining?

 There are important steps in creating a technical drawing.
 Here is how to do in 7 easy steps;

 What drawing formats are suitable for CNC Precision Machining?

 CNC setups are different and every machine may need different formats.
 However, there are general file formats that most machines can work with.
 The most commonly accepted formats for CAD files are PDF, AI, DXF, DWG for 2D files, STL, STEP, DXF, IGES, and 3DM for 3D files.

 Does SUNRISE METAL help to make drawings for clients?

 CNC Precision machining clients can communicate what they desire to create with a technical drawing.
 While a CNC precision machinist is able to create a drawing, it would be easier to approach them with something to work with.
 This way, they can make modifications for you where necessary and guide you accordingly.

 If you have no CAD file, Sunrise Metal can create one for you, as it may be required for future reference.
 Sunrise Metal can create design proposals and create mechanical parts at the design stage.
-The company is able to provide DFM (design for manufacturing) and PPAP in tooling stage.
-At the production stage, an expert from the team is able to provide problem solving and cost saving suggestions.
+The company is able to provide DFM (design for manufacturing) and PPAP in the tooling stage.
+At the production stage, an expert from the team is able to provide problem-solving and cost-saving suggestions.
 With these systems in place and this kind of support, your projects are bound to run smoothly within the whole life cycle.

 Several factors can affect your manufacturing costs and a few tweaks can have significant impacts on cost.